Devicie Inks Exclusive Deal with Managed Service Provider Entag to Provide Secure Modern Endpoint Management, Powered by Microsoft Intune

 Partnership positions Devicie at the heart of Entag's Microsoft-first strategy and to drive its Telstra business

-TAMPA BAY, Fla., Nov.
-14, 2024 /PRNewswire/ -- Devicie, a leader in optimized Microsoft Intune deployment and maintenance solutions, today announced it has signed an exclusive agreement with Entag, a managed service provider (MSP) and leading tech innovator for enterprise and government clients.
+SYDNEY, Nov.
+14, 2024 /PRNewswire/ -- Devicie, a leader in optimised Microsoft Intune deployment and maintenance solutions, today announced it has signed an exclusive agreement with Entag, a managed service provider (MSP) and leading tech innovator for enterprise and government clients.

 Entag chose Devicie to drive its Microsoft-First strategy, bringing unmatched efficiency, consistency, and scalability to every new Intune 365 customer.
 As part of the agreement, Devicie is now Entag's exclusive partner across Australia's technology and telecommunications company Telstra's enterprise, business and government channels.
 This partnership positions Devicie at the heart of Entag's growth strategy.

-"Entag is a rapidly growing MSP specializing in Microsoft technologies with a diverse portfolio of customers," says Kris Carver, CEO at Entag.
-"We are excited to partner with Devicie as they are also highly focused on maximizing value from Microsoft deployments and align with our goal of empowering our customers to streamline operations, drive growth and unlock untapped potential."
+"Entag is a rapidly growing MSP specialising in Microsoft technologies with a diverse portfolio of customers," says Kris Carver, CEO at Entag.
+"We are excited to partner with Devicie as they are also highly focused on maximising value from Microsoft deployments and align with our goal of empowering our customers to streamline operations, drive growth and unlock untapped potential."

 "Cybersecurity attacks are becoming much more sophisticated and always changing," says Kevin Magee, Global Director of Cybersecurity Startups @ Microsoft for Startups.
 "As a member of the Microsoft for Startups Pegasus Program and the Microsoft Intelligent Security Association (MISA), Devicie is well positioned to execute on our shared mission to collaborate within the cybersecurity community and with Entag to improve our customers' ability to predict, detect, and respond to security threats faster."

-Devicie empowers in-house IT teams and MSPs to get the organization they support into a cloud-native state by automating the implementation and ongoing management of Microsoft Intune.
+Devicie empowers Entag to get the organisation's they support into a cloud-native state by automating the implementation and ongoing management of Microsoft Intune.
 Its multi-tenant solution enables efficient and consistent management of endpoints across multiple clients with zero-touch configuration, automatic updates, application patching, built-in remediation and enhanced management and compliance reporting.
-With Devicie, in-house IT teams and MSPs can ensure end-users are productive, secure and uniformly adhering to agreed compliance standards at scale, while freeing up critical resources to work on other high-value projects and professional service offerings.
+With Devicie, Entag can ensure end-users are productive, secure and uniformly adhering to agreed compliance standards at scale, while freeing up critical resources to work on other high-value projects and professional service offerings.

 About Devicie

-Devicie provides automated, always-optimized Intune deployment and maintenance at scale.
-Devicie's unique approach to an optimal state of modern management — featuring zero-touch configuration, advanced security, and compliance capabilities — transforms Intune adoption and maximizes Microsoft 365 utilization, all without the workload.
-By fostering synergy between Security and IT departments, as well as empowering CSPs and partners, Devicie emerges as a vital asset for contemporary organizations and partners striving to streamline IT operations and amplify productivity on an international scale.
+Devicie provides automated, always-optimised Intune deployment and maintenance at scale.
+Devicie's unique approach to an optimal state of modern management — featuring zero-touch configuration, advanced security, and compliance capabilities — transforms Intune adoption and maximises Microsoft 365 utilisation, all without the workload.
+By fostering synergy between Security and IT departments, as well as empowering CSPs and partners, Devicie emerges as a vital asset for contemporary organisations and partners striving to streamline IT operations and amplify productivity on an international scale.
 For further details, visit www.devicie.com.

 About Entag